 double line break

-“Built-in microwaves don't need to be vented (or exhausted) to the outdoors, as with a range hood," says Dan DiClerico, GH Home Improvement & Outdoor Director.
+"Built-in microwaves don't need to be vented (or exhausted) to the outdoors, as with a range hood," says Dan DiClerico, director of the Home Improvement and Outdoor Lab at the Good Housekeeping Institute.
 "But they need adequate clearance on all sides to allow for proper circulation of air."
 The amount varies by make and model, but typical clearance requirements for a built-in microwave are between 1.5 and 3 inches.

 Can I use a countertop microwave as a built-in?